RWU Safe Zone Training

-Gabby Porcaro, the Coordinator of LGBTQ Programs, will respond to all requests.
+Gabby Porcaro, the Assistant Director for Queer and Trans Student Initiatives, will respond to all requests.
 If you have any questions regarding the program, do not hesitate to contact Gabby at email@example.com or 254-3591.

 There are three tiers to the Safe Zone program at Roger Williams University.
 Please note that you cannot register for the second or third tiers until you have completed the first.

 Tier 1 - Safe Zone 101

 This tier will focus on the basic definitions, terms, and concepts related to queer and trans culture.
 Participants in this tier will gain foundational knowledge about queer and trans life, identity development, and how to serve as an ally.
 Participants will also receive tools and resources to help create a more inclusive spaces.

 - Participants will gain a general understanding of terminology associated with sexual identity, sexual identity development, gender identity, and transgender identity development.